millxisyes/randomscreenshottool/README.md

 # Features

-- Configurable Intervals
-- Log File Rotation
+- Exit to tray
-- Dynamic Interval
+- Interchangable intervals
-- Status Logging
+- Timestamp toggles
+- Extremely easy to run
+- Supports Windows, macOS and Linux

 Just open the file using an IDE, and configure the amount of seconds on line 11, and line 12.